 The Studio

 Go to Settings -> Generative AI and upload a document.
-In my case I used an export of Microsoft Learn docs.
+In my case I used an export of Microsoft Learn docs so the bot can answer based on official guidance.

 That’s it?
-Let’s test it with asking a question about this document.
+Let’s test our Intune Copilot by asking a question about this document.

 The answer is bad.
 Let’s have a look at what is missing.
 It was too easy.
 I forgot to activate the “Improve the reach of the conversation with generative responses“.
-Now the CoPilot answers with content from the documents.
+Now the Intune Copilot answers with content from the documents.

-We have to create an PlugIn for this document.
+We have to create a PlugIn for this document.
 But how does it work?
 There are two kinds of PlugIns.
 One is an AI Plug-In like this:

 Here you have an Input / Input Variables, and with this an Answer will be generated using GPT.
 This is an example of a Text classifier.
 You give the model a Text and some Categories, and it will assign a category to the text.

 The second one is a Conversational PlugIn.
-Here you can build a kind of flow:
+Here you can build a kind of flow that powers a richer experience:

 This flow offers you the full flexibility to connect to your data via the GPT Playground, make Conditions, Prompt for Auth and much more.